barmalry84/my_test/README.md

 4. **Deployments Improvements**: Improve deployment process to be able to run tests and deployments from test branches.
 Improve semantice versioning.

 5. **Grafana and Prometheus**: currently metrics are exposed by prometheus client on the Fastify server.
 As improvement, it could be done by central Prometheus and Grafan installation.

+6. **DynamoDb and Redis**: mock locally DynamoDB and Redis cluster.
+Automate update of Redis cluster endpoint for application.